 What is a Junior Stocks and Shares ISA?

-One major advantage of starting a Junior Stocks and Shares ISA for your child is that nobody, not even you, can dip into their pot.
-Everything put into the account belongs to them and the money is locked away until they reach their 18th birthday, when they gain full control over their savings.
+One major advantage of starting a Junior Stocks and Shares ISA for your child is that nobody, not even you, can dip into their savings pot.
+Everything put into the account belongs to them and the money is locked away until they turn 18, as this is when they'll gain full control of their savings and can decide what to do with them.

-If you’re investing in a Junior ISA, here are some nifty tips to help you make the most of your child’s Junior Stocks and Shares ISA.
+If you’re investing in a Junior ISA, here are some tips to help you make the most of it for your child.

 Start when they’re young